docascode/yunit/README.md

-# ytest
+# yunit

-Data driven, self explanatory testing tool for .NET using YAML
+A data driven testing tool for .NET using markdown and YAML